Union Catalogue of Manuscripts from the Islamicate World

 Provenance and Acquisition

-While the circumstances under which this volume arrived in Britain remain unclear, King's College Professor of Oriental Languages Duncan Forbes (1798–1868), who describes the volume in his published catalogue (p.
-36, no. 109), before he sold his manuscript collection to his publisher W. H. Allen & Co. in exchange for an annuity.
-Subsequently sold by that firm to Alexander Lindsay, 25th Earl of Crawford (1812–1880) in 1866
+Subsequently obtained from an unidentified source by King's College Professor of Oriental Languages Duncan Forbes (1798–1868), who describes the volume in his published catalogue (p.
+19, no. 55), before he sold his manuscript collection to his publisher W. H. Allen & Co. in exchange for an annuity.
+Subsequently sold by that firm to Alexander Lindsay, 25th Earl of Crawford (1812–1880) in 1866.

 Purchased by Enriqueta Rylands (1843–1908) in 1901 from James Ludovic Lindsay, 26th Earl of Crawford (1847–1913).